Get stories and expert advice on all things related to college and parenting.

 When it comes to our college students, we’ve been pretty consumed with COVID-19 issues and how the pandemic has affected their mental health.
-We've focused on making sure they had enough masks, and that they got vaccinated and tested to meet their campus guidelines.
-With all the news about mental health crises and higher rates of self-harm in young people, many of us have been paying attention to our students' levels of anxiety and asking if they’ve been feeling depressed at all.
+With all the news about mental health crises and higher rates of self-harm in young people, many of us have been paying attention to our students' levels of stress and anxiety.

-If you’ve found yourself thinking along those lines, here are some things to consider.
+If you’ve found yourself thinking along those lines, here are a few things to consider.

 Just because they haven’t been talking to or dating anyone in particular doesn’t mean they aren't having sex.
 Sex also happens when kids’ decision-making is impaired due to alcohol or drugs, and may not be something they had planned to do in advance.
 And the unfortunate reality is that sex sometimes happens without consent.